codekansas/tinier-nn/README.md

 A tinier framework for deploying binarized neural networks on embedded systems.

+I wrote a better version in C++ as a gist [here](https://gist.github.com/codekansas/3cb447e3d95ccac4c5a56ea7ffb079ce).

 ## About

 The core of this framework is the use of the Binarized Neural Network (BNN) described in [Binarized Neural Networks: